LearnOnDemandSystems/docs/tms/tms-administrators/discussions/add-disclaimer.md

-# How can I add a disclaimer to all my discussions?
+# How do I add a disclaimer to all my discussions?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.